 I was stuck in a tiny seat with nowhere to put my head.
 When I ask the stewardess nicely for a cup of water for my antibiotics medicine she said “no” and…walked off.
 The same thing happened again on my return flight too and my fellow flight takers sitting next to me offer me help instead.
 Maybe I should have filed complaints or something because I’m pretty sure it’s their job as “attendants.”

 Let’s just say…if this is what traveling is typically like, I’m staying put in Washington or just hoping for driverless cars.
 How do people do this with kids on international flights???
 I felt like a chained cattle.

 5. That was basically this post: Two Different Ways in Approaching a Fulfilling Life (Asian Style) 😀

 6. Yes, it was worth it.
 Beyond just a convention, it’s the connection you make.
 I didn’t get much out of the brands or monetization part but that was secondary to me anyway.
-Frugal Gene = Diary blog of this Lily’s life.
+Frugal Gene = Diary blog of my life.

 FinCon was a great experience.

 If you think FinCon ends when the convention ends then you’re wrong.
 I flew to California right after Orlando for a mini vacation with hubby and I meet Greg from Greg Chats Cash, another FinCon attendee/podcaster who recognized me by my buckets of stolen FinCon swag 🙂